three-shrimp

 Into the Beautiful North

-inspired the following lyrics:
+inspired my following lyrics:

 Ode to Chava Chavarin*

-and the Tres Camarones Team
+And the Tres Camarones Team

 by Stephany Spencer-LeBaron